A Most Creative Use For Dust

 One of the things I discovered about myself as I traveled around the world last year is that I really like art.
 All kinds of art.
 I can spend an entire day in an art museum and have only seen a small portion of what it has to offer.
 I am especially intrigued by artists who are experimenting with new and unusual media.
 In the past I have blogged about an artist who builds giant sculptures from balloons, another who makes environmental art from trash, a third who makes three-dimensional works from cutouts such as children might employ to make a snowflake from a folded piece of paper, and even a patient in a mental institution who paints room size murals depicting scenes from his pre-1900 childhood.

 Today I received a video of an artist in Texas who paints in what may be the most unusual medium of all – dust.
-Scott Wade drives around on gravel and dirt roads until his rear window is covered in dust and then….well, you just gotta see for yourself:
+Scott Wade drives around on gravel and dirt roads until his rear window is covered in dust and then uses that dust to create dirty car art.
+Well, you just gotta see for yourself:

-2 Responses to “A Most Creative Use For Dust”
+2 thoughts on “A Most Creative Use For Dust”

 Great blog.
 Congratulations!God bless